-TNX-601
+TNX-601 CR

-TNX-601 is a novel oral formulation of tianeptine oxalate in the pre-IND stage of development for the treatment for PTSD.
-Currently there is no tianeptine-containing product approved in the U.S., but tianeptine sodium (amorphous) has been marketed in Europe, Asia, and Latin America for the treatment of depression since 1987.
-It is effective in various depressive states and also improves depression-associated anxiety and somatic complaints.
+TNX-601 is a novel oral controlled release, or CR, formulation of tianeptine oxalate in the pre-IND stage of development for the once-daily treatment for depression and PTSD.
+Currently there is no tianeptine-containing product approved in the U.S., but tianeptine sodium (amorphous) immediate release tablets have been marketed in Europe, Asia, and Latin America as a three-times-a-day treatment for depression since 1987.
+Tianeptine sodium is reportedly effective in various depressive states and also improves depression-associated anxiety and somatic complaints.
 We have discovered a novel oxalate salt and polymorph, which we believe may provide improved stability, consistency, and manufacturability relative to the known forms of tianeptine.
 Like CBP, tianeptine shares structural similarities with classic tricyclic antidepressants, but it has unique pharmacological and neurochemical properties.
 Tianeptine modulates the glutamatergic system indirectly and reverses the neuroplastic changes that are observed during periods of stress and corticosteroid use.
-It is a weak mu-opioid receptor (MOR) agonist, but does not have significant affinity for other known neurotransmitter receptors.
+It is a weak mu-opioid receptor agonist, but does not have significant affinity for other known neurotransmitter receptors.
 Due to its decades of use in Europe, Asia, and Latin America, tianeptine has an established safety profile.
 In addition to being used to treat depression, several published studies support the potential of tianeptine as an effective and safe therapy for patients with PTSD.
-Leveraging our development expertise in PTSD, TNX-601 is being developed for daytime usage as a first-line monotherapy for PTSD.
-Tianeptine's reported pro-cognitive and anxiolytic effects as well as its ability to attenuate the neuropathological effects of excessive stress responses suggest that it may be used to treat PTSD by a different mechanism of action than Tonmya.
+Leveraging our development expertise in PTSD, TNX-601 CR is being developed for daytime usage as a first-line monotherapy for depression, PTSD and neurocognitive dysfunction from corticosteroids use.
+Tianeptine's reported pro-cognitive and anxiolytic effects as well as its ability to attenuate the neuropathological effects of excessive stress responses suggest that it may be used to treat PTSD by a different mechanism of action than TNX-102 SL.

-We intend to develop TNX-601 under Section 505(b)(1) of the FDCA as a potential daytime treatment for PTSD.
-TNX-601 will also be developed as a treatment for a potential indication neurocognitive dysfunction associated with corticosteroid use.
-Pharmaceutical development work on TNX-601 has been initiated.
-We are planning to complete a non-IND formulation selection pharmacokinetic study in Europe by the end of 2019.
+We intend to develop TNX-601 CR under Section 505(b)(1) of the FDCA as a potential daytime treatment for depression and PTSD.
+TNX-601 CR will also be developed as a treatment for a potential indication, neurocognitive dysfunction associated with corticosteroid use.
+Pharmaceutical development work on TNX-601 CR has been initiated.
+We completed a non-IND formulation selection pharmacokinetic study ex-U.S. in the fourth quarter of 2019.